 Here’s where families with children can get assistance

-Here’s a guide of several programs that families with children can use for assitance in times of need.
+Here’s a guide of several programs that families with children can use for assistance in times of need.

 Raising a family is never easy.